n42k/brikkit/README.md

 If you run through any problem, feel free to create an issue in the *Issues* tab of this repository.

 ## Contributing
-As an user of Brikkit, you are already contributing to Brikkit by performing much needed tests!
+As a user of Brikkit, you are already contributing to Brikkit by performing much needed tests!
 Make sure to share any issues or ideas you might have in the *Issues* tab of this repository.

 Furthermore, you can implement plugins yourself that other people can use, or contribute to Brikkit itself by forking and making a pull request (based on an already created issue, or not).